scottellis/omap3-pwm/README.md

 	root@overo# insmod pwm.ko timers=8,10

-The driver will install /dev/pwm8 and /dev/pwm10 in duty-cycle mode with this command.
+The driver will create /dev/pwm8 and /dev/pwm10 in duty-cycle mode.

-To issue commands you can use any program that can do file I/O. The standard programs cat and echo will work.
+To issue commands you can use any program that can do file I/O.
+The standard programs utilities cat and echo will work.

 	root@overo# cat /dev/pwm10
 	0